 5.2 Relevant motion locks and brakes are applied as required

-5.3 Safety equipment is disconnected from platform
+5.3 Safety equipment is disconnected from the platform

 5.5 Outriggers/stabilisers are stowed and secured in accordance with procedures as required